debops/debops/docs/ansible/roles/mailman/defaults-detailed.rst

   parameters:

   ``name``
     Required.
-THe name of the configuration option.
+The name of the configuration option.
 Entries with the same ``name`` are merged together which can be used to modify previously defined configuration options.